Casey is an avid gardener and homesteader with years of experience managing Mother Nature.

 Every time I go out to the garden and start planting vegetables, my cats usually come and watch.
 As I dig in the dirt, I know my cats are wondering when I'll be done messing around with their new litter box and will head straight to do their business where I was working as soon as I leave.
 I have six cats, and that is always the routine.

 In the past, my cats have been the worst garden pests.
-They destroyed new seedlings by digging them up to use the bathroom or sleeping on them.
+For example, they destroyed new seedlings by digging them up to either use the bathroom or sleep on them.
 Over time, I've learned to protect my garden from those pain-in-the-butt cats—whom I love, even though they're the destroyers of fresh veggies.